Study in Hong Kong for International Students

 The cost of living in Hong Kong varies by location.
 On Hong Kong Island, average monthly expenses are around HKD 12,000 (USD 1,530 / EUR 1,440), including rent.
 Kowloon offers slightly cheaper living, with costs averaging HKD 10,000 (USD 1,280 / EUR 1,200) per month.

-The New Territories are more affordable, with monthly expenses around HKD 8,500 (USD 1,080 / EUR 1,020). , but sharing apartments is common among students to significantly reduce living costs.
-As of 2026, there's a able increase in co-living spaces, offering more affordable options for students.
+The New Territories are more affordable, with monthly expenses around HKD 8,500 (USD 1,080 / EUR 1,020).
+However, sharing apartments is common among students to significantly reduce living costs.
+As of 2026, there's a notable increase in co-living spaces, offering more affordable options for students.

 In Tuen Mun, living costs are lower due to cheaper housing and transportation options.
 Students should budget for unexpected expenses, such as medical emergencies or course materials, to manage their finances effectively.